United States Capitol: 18th century

+19th century

 The Senate (north) wing was completed in 1800.
 The Senate and House shared quarters in the north wing until a temporary wooden pavilion was erected on the future site of the House wing which served for a few years for the Representatives to meet in, until the House of Representatives (south) wing was finally completed in 1811, with a covered wooden temporary walkway connecting the two wings with the Congressional chambers where the future center section with rotunda and dome would eventually be.
 However, the House of Representatives moved early into their House wing in 1807.
 Though the Senate wing building was incomplete, the Capitol held its first session of the U.S. Congress with both chambers in session on November 17, 1800.
 The National Legislature was moved to Washington prematurely, at the urging of President John Adams, in hopes of securing enough Southern votes in the Electoral College to be re-elected for a second term as president.

-Early religious use
+In March 1803, James Madison appointed Benjamin Henry Latrobe to the position of "Surveyor of Public Buildings", with the principal responsibility of completing construction of the Capitol's south and north wings.
+Work on the north wing began in November 1806.
+Although occupied for only six years, it had suffered from falling plaster, rotting floors and a leaking roof.
+Instead of repairing it, Latrobe demolished, redesigned and rebuilt the interiors within the existing brick and sandstone walls.
+Notably, Latrobe designed the Supreme Court and Senate chambers.
+The former was a particular architectural achievement; the size and structure of its vaulted, semi-circular ceiling was then unprecedented in the United States.

 For several decades, beginning when the federal government moved to Washington in the fall of 1800, the Capitol building was used for Sunday religious services as well as for governmental functions.
 The first services were conducted in the "hall" of the House in the north wing of the building.
 In 1801 the House moved to temporary quarters in the south wing, called the "Oven", which it vacated in 1804, returning to the north wing for three years.
 Then, from 1807 to 1857, they were held in the then-House Chamber (now called Statuary Hall).
 When held in the House chamber, the Speaker's podium was used as the preacher's pulpit.
 According to the U.S. Library of Congress exhibit Religion and the Founding of the American Republic: